Bupropion: Psychiatric

 The US Food and Drug Administration (FDA) requires all antidepressants, including bupropion, to carry a boxed warning stating that antidepressants may increase the risk of suicide in people younger than 25.
 This warning is based on a statistical analysis conducted by the FDA, which found a two-fold increase in suicidal thought and behavior in children and adolescents, and a 1.5-fold increase in the 18–24 age group.
 For this analysis, the FDA combined the results of 295 trials of 11 antidepressants to obtain statistically significant results.
 Considered in isolation, bupropion was not statistically different from placebo.
+However, a large-scale data analysis of the FAERS database (FDA Adverse Event Reporting System) found that suicidality was a frequently reported side effect.
+Other previously unknown potential side effects included absence of the vestibulo-ocular reflex and abnormal drug test results.

 Bupropion prescribed for smoking cessation results in a 25% increase in the risk of psychiatric side effects, in particular, anxiety (about 40% increase) and insomnia (about 80% increase).
 The evidence is insufficient to determine whether bupropion is associated with suicides or suicidal behavior.

 In rare cases, bupropion-induced psychosis may develop.
 It is associated with higher doses of bupropion; many cases described are at higher than recommended doses.
 Concurrent antipsychotic medication appears to be protective.
 In most cases, the psychotic symptoms are eliminated by reducing the dose, ceasing treatment, or adding antipsychotic medication.

 Although studies are lacking, a handful of case reports suggest that abrupt discontinuation of bupropion may cause antidepressant discontinuation syndrome.

+Rarely, bupropion has been associated with induction of compulsive behavior.

 Overdose

 Bupropion is considered moderately dangerous in overdose.
 According to an analysis of US National Poison Data System, adjusted for the number of prescriptions, bupropion and venlafaxine are the two new-generation antidepressants (i.e., non-tricyclic antidepressants) that result in the highest mortality and morbidity.
 For significant overdoses, seizures have been reported in about a third of all cases; other serious effects include hallucinations, loss of consciousness, and abnormal heart rhythms.
 When bupropion was one of several kinds of pills taken in an overdose, fever, muscle rigidity, muscle damage, hypertension or hypotension, stupor, coma, and respiratory failure have been reported.
-While most people recover, some people have died, having had multiple uncontrolled seizures and myocardial infarction.
+While recovery was seen in most cases, death has been reported, due to multiple uncontrolled seizures and myocardial infarction.